doctoraod/graphql-sequelize/README.md

 A helper for resolving graphql queries targeted at Sequelize models or associations.
 Please take a look at [the tests](https://github.com/mickhansen/graphql-sequelize/blob/master/test/integration/resolver.test.js) to best get an idea of implementation.
+*** Resolver helpers is limit query 2000 row.
+If you want more.
+Recommend use query 2 time, Example (limit: 2000,offset: 0) and (limit: 2000,offset: 1)

 ### Features